One of the most important decisions in selecting an enterprise cloud storage provider is figuring out how much capacity you really need.

 IBM Cloud Storage offers 99% guaranteed availability of objects or files, load balancing capabilities controlled via the browser, plus an additional location for disaster recovery.

-You can set encryption policies and restricted access for privacy making them a private cloud storage, plus move your data to the cloud of choice.
+You can set encryption policies and restricted access for privacy making them your private cloud storage, plus move your data to the cloud of choice.

 4. Microsoft Azure Storage